GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/TableCapillaryPressure.rst

 The capillary pressure constitutive model is listed in the ``<Constitutive>`` block of the input XML file.
-The relative permeability model must be assigned a unique name via ``name`` attribute.
+The capillary pressure model must be assigned a unique name via ``name`` attribute.
 This name is used to assign the model to regions of the physical domain via a ``materialList`` attribute of the ``<ElementRegions>``